pyrevitlabs/pyRevit/README.md

 - [Icons8](https://icons8.com/) for the beautiful icons.
 - [ThubanPDX](https://github.com/ThubanPDX).
 For testing and new ideas for tools and scripts.
 - Neil Reilly for the handy introduction and installation [video](https://www.youtube.com/watch?v=71rvCspWNHs).
+- [Gui Talarico](https://github.com/gtalarico).
+For testing and new tool ideas and contributing python scripts to the library.
 - [git-scm](https://git-scm.com) for the open source, portable git for windows.

 **NOTE**: If you are not on this list, but believe you should be, please contact me!